Ajinkyaa2004/NexPrep/README.md

-# AI Mock Interview Platform
+# NexPrep AI Mock Interview Platform

 An AI-powered mock interview platform that simulates real-time voice-based interviews using Vapi voice agents or using react-speech-recognition.
 Built with Next.js, ShadCN UI, Firebase, Tailwind CSS, and TypeScript.